SU_T_13

 [i] Why?

-[i] So you are a Muslim?
+[i] So you’re Muslim?

-[r] Theoretically, you are
+[r] Theoretically, yes.

 [r] No.

-[i] Instead your parents do?
+[i] But your parents are?

 [i] You introduced him to your family.